Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/index.md

 DMENU
 =====

-dynamic menu is a generic menu for X, originally designed for [dwm](http://dwm.suckless.org/).
-It manages huge amounts (up to 10,000 and more) of user defined menu items efficiently.
+dmenu is a dynamic menu for X, originally designed for [dwm](http://dwm.suckless.org/).
+It manages large numbers of user-defined menu items efficiently.

 Download